-The best, silliest thing: Aardman Animations — the studio responsible for Wallace and Grommit and the series Creature Comforts, among others — teams up with DC Comics to produce a series of shorts for Cartoon Network.
+The best, sales silliest thing: Aardman Animations — the studio responsible for Wallace and Grommit and the series Creature Comforts, among others — teams up with DC Comics to produce a series of shorts for Cartoon Network.
 This one uses a setup similar to the aforementioned Creature Comforts, here taking some familiar DC villains and heroes having children voice them.
 So silly, but so, so good.

 “Two Against One” from the album Rome, a collaboration between Danger Mouse and Daniele Luppi, which came out last year.
 Featuring vocals by Jack White, it’s been supplied with a spectacularly hallucinatory video directed by Chris Milk and Anthony Francisco Schepperd.
 Just beautiful work.

-Matthew Innman, twisted mastermind behind The Oatmeal webcomic, made this splendid beast.
+Matthew Innman, viagra twisted mastermind behind The Oatmeal webcomic, made this splendid beast.
 Then Ariana shared it.
 And lo, now it hath become the unofficial Better Than Coffee mascot.
 That is all.
 Carry on.

 I’ll admit, I know very little about the Swiss, stop-motion cartoon Pingu other than that it is a Swiss, stop-motion cartoon about penguins.
 That does little to dampen my enthusiasm for this, a remake of John Carpenter’s sci-fi/horror classic The Thing by Lee Hardcastle, starring the adorable cast of the aforementioned cartoon and animated in the same style.
 It is just as good as it sounds.